 Skudo floor protection comes in three grades (HT, MT, and LT), with the difference being anticipated floor traffic.

 Here is how this unique floor protection product works.
 The two-part system uses a combination of base coat and mat to create a thick surface membrane over the concrete’s surface.
 This membrane can withstand forklift traffic, scissor-lift traffic, scaffolding, paint, liquids, you name it.
-Once protection is no longer needed, simply peel the membrane sheet up and discard.
+Once you no longer need protection, simply peel the membrane sheet up and discard.

 One added benefit I noticed was how clean the floor looked after I peeled the product up.
 Most of the dirt and tiny debris came up with the membrane, leaving an extremely clean floor.
 This product can be used on all hard flooring, both commercial and residential.
 Depending on the grades chosen, the cost for this type of protection starts at 65 cents per square foot (plus labor).